-Since the test mass is trapped diamagnetically, the magnetic trapping field will induce a magnetic dipole moment in the test mass.

-For an interaction to be dominant, one needs to introduce a minimal separation between the test masses, this is illustrated in figure~\ref{fig:no-screen}, which shows the potentials in eqns.~\eqref{eq:dipole_SS}-\eqref{eq:grav_SS} as a function of the separation $r$.
+Figure~\ref{fig:no-screen} shows the potentials in eqns.~\eqref{eq:dipole_SS}-\eqref{eq:grav_SS} as a function of the separation $r$.
 The figure shows that the gravitational interaction dominates at large separations, while the Casimir-Polder interaction dominates at short distances.
 The orientation of the dipoles is assumed to be along $\mathbf{r}$ such that the potential is maximized.
-We have considered a diamond test mass with $R=500\,\si{\nano\metre}$, a dipole of $\abs{\mathbf{d}} = 0.1 e \,\si{\micro\metre}$ ( from~\cite{Fragolino:2023agd}, this is the required electric dipole moment to have $\Gamma<10^{-2}\,\si{\hertz}$) and $\abs{\mathbf{m}} \sim 10^{-20}\,\si{\joule\per\tesla}$ (induced in a micro-diamond by a $10\,\si{\milli\tesla}$ magnetic field.
-The figure shows that for the gravitational interaction to dominate the Casimir-Polder interaction tenfold, a minimal distance of $\sim150\,\si{\micro\metre}$ needs to be introduced.
+We have considered a diamond test mass with $R=500\,\si{\nano\metre}$, a dipole of $\abs{\mathbf{d}} = 0.1 e \,\si{\micro\metre}$ (from~\cite{Fragolino:2023agd}, this is the required electric dipole moment to have $\Gamma<10^{-2}\,\si{\hertz}$) and $\abs{\mathbf{m}} \sim 10^{-18}\,\si{\joule\per\tesla}$ (induced in a nano-diamond by a $72\,\si{\milli\tesla}$ magnetic field.
+This value of |B| corresponds to one of the trapping configurations considered later in the text (see Sect.~\ref{subsec:cooling}).
+The figure shows that for the gravitational interaction to dominate the Casimir-Polder interaction tenfold; a minimal distance of $\sim150\,\si{\micro\metre}$ needs to be introduced.
 This minimal distance would be $\sim50\,\si{\milli\metre}$ for the electric dipole assumed here.

-In refs.~\cite{vandeKamp:2020rqh,Schut:2023eux,Schut:2023hsy} the shielding of these interactions via a conducting screen was studied.
+In refs.~\cite{vandeKamp:2020rqh,Schut:2023eux,Schut2024} the shielding of these interactions via a conducting screen was studied.
 This allowed for a reduction of the minimal separation; however, for small distances, the magnetic dipole interaction becomes dominant compared to $10\times$the gravitational interaction, as can be seen from figure~\ref{fig:no-screen} (although this depends on the expected external magnetic field).
 To maximise the gravitational interaction, the separation between the test masses must be minimised.
-Therefore, we consider a superconducting screen that shields the magnetic dipole interaction between the test masses.
+Therefore, we consider a superconducting screen that shields the magnetic dipole and other electromagnetic interactions between the test masses.
 As a consequence, there is interaction between the diamond spheres and the superconducting plate (indicated by the superscript $\text{S-P}$):